unlight/asmt-javascript-questions/README.md

 - Different types of code review, pre-push, post-push (pros/cons)?
 - What types of testing (related to non-functional requirements) do you know?
 - What practices/approaches do you use to improve quality?
+- What do you consider to be a quality code?
+When you review the code, which sections of the code do you pay special attention to?
+- What kind of design patterns do you use in your daily work?
+How this knowledge helps you to write better code?
+Please describe some situations from your latest project when you use patterns?

 ### Unit/Integration testing
 - How you can use tests while re-writing legacy code?